rebelsky/csc207c/pages/syllabus.md

 This may be your first semester learning with Teams.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.

 This may be your first semester using Gradescope.
-Gradescope does some things well and some things less well.
+Gradescope does some things well and some things less wengll.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.
 I'll make adjustments when you have difficulty.
 I hope you'll accept my apologies when I do something wrong (or at least fail to adjust my processes to the way Gradescope thinks they should be done).

-I've taught Scheme for longer than most of you have been alive.
-This is likely your first time encountering Scheme.
-You will mess up from time to time.
-Believe it or not, but I will, too.
-(I'll be much faster at fixing and identifying problems, though; at least I hope I will be.)
-That's okay; mistakes are part of the process.
+This may be your first semester using VSCode and a modern build tool.
+It's certainly my first semester using VSCode with Java and Gradle.
+That's okay; we'll learn together.

 **Multiple sections**